AyomikeCharles/typing-animation/README.md

 ## repeat:
-this props is use to make the animation play once or repeat eg repeat={true}
+this props is use to make the animation play once or repeat e.g repeat= {true}